How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 End Sub

-You can see the only change in our code is we have used the delimiter field in the SPLIT function and inserted a comma (,) there.
-This denotes that the string will be split into the comma.
+The only change in our code is that we have used the delimiter field in the SPLIT function and inserted a comma (,) as the argument.
+This denotes that the string will be split by commas.

 • After running the code, you will see the result below.